stepchowfun/typical/README.md

 ## A style guide

-Typical does not require any particular naming convention or formatting style.
+Typical doesn't require any particular naming convention or formatting style.
 However, it's valuable to establish conventions for consistency.
 We recommend being consistent with the examples given in this guide.
 For example:

 - Use `lower_snake_case` for the names of everything: types, fields, etc.
 - Indent fields with 4 spaces.